ethanalker/TI-Snake/README.md

 # TI-Snake
 Snake game made for a TI-84 calculator.

 This version only works for TI-84 Plus CE, however the code could be adapted to work on older calcualtors.
-I don't plan to do this.
+I don't plan to do this because it would probably be too slow.

 Use TI Connect to download the files onto your TI-84.